therealtiantian/therealtiantian.github.io/_posts/2025-08-17-danger-of-truism.md

 subtitle: Some reflection on parenting pitfalls
 tags: [rambling]
 ---
 Everybody is haunted by some kind of childhood trauma, and so do I. I don’t want to elaborate that pain, but today I want to talk about it in an objective way.
+(I definitely don't consider myself as traumatized.
+In fact, I gained a lot of resillience and analytical ability from the experience. )

 My parents had two pedagogical ideas.
 They both wanted me to be well-educated.
 My dad wanted me to be educated as a good person, but my mom wanted me educated as a good woman.